• Skip to primary navigation

 19. Apple cider vinegar

-Apple cider vinegar stimulates the body to flush out the excess fluids through its diuretic property.
+Apple cider vinegar stimulates the body to flush out excess fluids through its diuretic properties.
 It’s also beneficial in losing weight as it can speed up the metabolism of an individual.
-Additionally, the antioxidants present in apple cider vinegar can lower the blood pressure, thus prevents hypertension (29, 30).
+Additionally, the antioxidants present in apple cider vinegar can lower blood pressure, thus preventing hypertension (29, 30).

 20. Bananas

 Bananas have higher Manganese and Potassium content.
-They also have high levels of vitamins B2, B6 and niacin that reduce blood pressure level.
+They also have high levels of vitamins B2, B6, and niacin that reduce blood pressure levels.

 A study shows that people who eat plenty of potassium have up to a 27% lower risk of heart disease (31, 32, 33, 34)